Tutankhamun Golden Mask

 Egypt Itinerary 10 Days

-Was Tutankhamun the youngest pharaoh?
+Was Tutankhamun the youngest Pharaoh?

-What happened after Tutankhamun died?
+What came next after Tutankhamun died?

 Why was Tut buried with everyday things?

-Why is King Tutankhamun Golden mask so famous?
+Why is King Tutankhamun Golden Mask So Famous?